Semantic Data Representation for Explainable Windows Malware Detection Models: Conclusions

 The \emph{PE Malware Ontology}, the main contribution of this paper, is intended to serve as an interoperable semantic representation format that can be used to publish datasets resulting from static malware analysis of PE files (i.e., the executables and libraries of the Windows platform).
 Such a unified representation will particularly facilitate (i)~the syndication and importing of data from various sources to be processed, (ii)~the application of some of the more advanced AI tools, including neuro-symbolic tools \cite{NSAI}, which may require semantic representation, and (iii)~better interoperability and comparison of the achieved results.

 The ontology is partly based on the \acs{EMBER} dataset but does not copy the EMBER data properties one-to-one.
 Instead, it relies on expert knowledge and standard nomenclature to improve interpretability and reusability.
 To this end, it also incorporates the MAEC standard for encoding software actions.
 Being based on EMBER, the ontology is currently suited especially for data resulting from static malware analysis.
-In the future, it might be useful to extend it to support data resulting from dynamic malware analysis as well.
-We hope that the ontology could serve as the first step towards an industry standard for a semantic schema specifying what data should actually be included in these datasets -- also considering its future gradual extensions, as needed.
+We hope that the ontology could serve as the first step towards a more widely accepted model of a semantic schema specifying what data should actually be included in these datasets -- also considering its future gradual extensions, as needed.

-Together with the ontology, we have also published datasets of different sizes derived from EMBER, arguably currently the most popular dataset in malware research.
-However, this approach is applicable also to other datasets gathering data from static analysis.
+Together with the ontology, we have also published datasets of different sizes derived from EMBER, arguably\footnoteref{footnote1} currently the most popular dataset in malware research.
+However, this approach is applicable also to other datasets gathering data from static analysis (e.g.\ \ac{SOREL} and BODMAS).
 To demonstrate this, we have also extracted and published a smaller number of datasets from SoReL.

-Finally, we have also reported on a feasibility case study, that applied DL-Learner \cite{DL-Learner} on the semantically treated EMBER data.
-We have shown that this tool (or some other SML \cite{westphal2019sml} tools, e.g., \citep{MojisKenyeres2023,Mills2019,Dolejs2022,cardillo2023PN-OWL}) may be used to extract concept expressions characterizing the malware samples in the dataset.
-This approach may be used on collected datasets but also ex-post for processing the results obtained by one of the popular ML classification models and thus improving their interpretability.
-As briefly hinted in Section~\ref{sec:results}, such symbolic expressions can then serve, e.g., to generate explanations in human language.
-Further results obtained from \ac{SOREL} datasets were published separately \cite{dl2023}.
+Finally, we have also reported on a feasibility case study, that applied concept learning using DL-Learner \cite{DL-Learner} on the semantically treated EMBER data.
+As we were able to demonstrate, thanks to representing the data using our ontology, concept learning may be used to extract meaningful concept expressions characterizing the malware sample in the dataset.
+As discussed in Section~\ref{sec:results}, such symbolic expressions can be straightforwardly transliterated into human language and they showed very good interpretability by malware experts.

+Further results achieved by concept learning on the \ac{SOREL} datasets were published separately \cite{dl2023}.
+But the semantic datasets presented in this work enable to apply also other methods to construct some form of explanations for malware classifiers, where the ontology provides a unifying and mutually intelligible language in which these explanations are expressed.
+It is noteworthy that, since these datasets were first published, they have already been used in at least four independent studies applying other methods than we did in the preliminary use case presented herein, including decision-tree learning \cite{MojisKenyeres2023}, fuzzy concept learning \cite{cardillo2023PN-OWL}, and two neuro-symbolic approaches, logic-explained networks \cite{tailored-LEN} and knowledge-base embedding \cite{Trizna_EMBER_embeddings}.